bidemiajala/pixel-art-maker/README.md

 A Pixel Art Maker to design basically anything you want (pixel wise)

 # Getting Started
 Download files and view with your browser.
-Yeah that's pretty much it :)
+Yeah, that's pretty much it :)

-# Author
+### Author
-Bidemi Ajala (www.bidemi.ng)
+Bidemi Ajala

 # Acknowledgements
 * Google